betmma/VLMPuzzle/README.md

 > **Note**: The repository still carries earlier puzzle prototypes (jigsaw, Sudoku, mirror, rectangles, etc.).
 They are preserved for completeness but were not part of the published experiments.

+## General scripts

+`scripts/veo3.py` and `scripts/gpt5.py` call corresponding API to get model generations. `veo3.py` is for video generation models, and `gpt5.py` is for VLMs.
+`scripts/mirrorVote.py` generates multiple responses for one puzzle.
+`scripts/generate_and_vote.py` generates new puzzles and calls mirrorVote.py to generate the responses. set --use-gpt-5 or [use_gpt_5] when running the above two scripts for VLMs.

 ## Eyeballing puzzles

 Eyeballing puzzles require the model to mark the correct geometric element from five options while optionally verbalizing the choice.
 We evaluate three groups: